Fortnite Festival: Development and release

-With the start of Season 3 in late April 2024, Festival was updated to support the Riffmaster and a select few other guitar controllers, along with updating all past and future songs to include unique "Pro Lead" and "Pro Bass" parts that utilize the features of these controllers, similar to Rock Band.
+With the start of Season 3 in late April 2024, Festival was updated to support the Riffmaster and a select few other guitar controllers, along with updating all past and future songs to include unique "Pro Lead" and "Pro Bass" parts that use the features of these controllers, similar to Rock Band.
 A May 2024 update later allowed players without guitar controllers to play these "Pro" tracks using standard controls.
 The Battle Stage was added in a June 2024 update, alongside Metallica content for the fourth season of Festival.
-On August 16, 2024 Fortnite Festival became playable on iOS devices in the European Union.
-In November 2024, Peripheral maker CRKD announced a new attachment for their Neo S controllers, featuring five buttons that can be played as the note paths in Fortnite Festival - similar to the peripheral used in the Guitar Hero: On Tour spinoffs for the Nintendo DS.
+On August 16, 2024, Fortnite Festival became playable on iOS devices in the European Union.
+In November 2024, peripheral maker CRKD announced a new attachment for their Neo S controllers, featuring five buttons that can be played as the note paths in Fortnite Festival - similar to the peripheral used in the Guitar Hero: On Tour spinoffs for the Nintendo DS.
 CRKD later started production of compatible Les Paul-inspired guitar controllers for release in June 2025 in collaboration with Gibson Guitars.
 Besides support for Fortnite Festival, Guitar Hero, and Rock Band, these controllers also come with support for open-source clones Clone Hero and YARG.

-For the one-year anniversary of the game's release in December 2024, Harmonix made almost all of the songs in-game playable for free for one weekend, while also releasing new "Platinum" edition Fortnite outfits for The Weeknd, Lady Gaga, Billie Eilish, and Karol G. Local multiplayer was added to the game with the release of the game's seventh season in January 2025.
-In March 2025, an update to the Fortnite item shop made it where only a select few songs would be purchasable at a given moment, rather than almost every song being available at any time as it was prior.
-It was also the announced that the frequency of new songs being added to the game would be altered.
+For the one-year anniversary of the game's release in December 2024, Harmonix made most of the songs in-game playable for free for one weekend, while also releasing new "Platinum" edition Fortnite outfits for The Weeknd, Lady Gaga, Billie Eilish, and Karol G. Local multiplayer was added to the game with the release of the game's seventh season in January 2025.
+In March 2025, an update to the Fortnite item shop made it where only a select few songs would be purchasable at a given moment, rather than almost every song being available as it was prior.
+It was also announced that the frequency of new songs being added to the game would be altered.
 To coincide with this change, the daily selection of songs playable for free was increased to over 40.
-This update was interpreted by many as taking advantage of players, giving them a "fear of missing out" (FOMO) whenever a song was in the item shop, as that song may not return for a while; on the Twitter post announcing this change, a Community Note stated that new item shop selections would be missing over two-hundred songs at once.
+This update was interpreted by many as taking advantage of players, giving them a "fear of missing out" (FOMO) whenever a song was in the item shop, as that song may not return for a while; on the Twitter post announcing this change, a Community Note stated that new item shop selections would miss over two-hundred songs at once.
+In March 2026, Epic Games announced that the Battle Stage would be shut down on April 16, 2026.

+Enhanced modes for drums and vocals were added in Season 14 in April 2026.
+Pro drums require a Rock Band 4 or MIDI-compatible drum kit, requiring the player to hit proper drum pads, including optional cymbals, and bass drum kicks.
+The Mic Vocals require a microphone and require the player to match the pitch of the vocal track.